leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 <br>
 # Application <a name="modelling-application"></a>

 We now have our findings as well as our model object, and the required pre-processing steps to use this model for the next time the company receives new employee data.
 When this is ready to launch we can feed the neccessary employee information, obtaining predicted probabilities for each employee leaving.
-We will also share our insights from the dataset with the client for them to take action.
-Perhaps communication on role expectations or company culture can be made clearer at the start of the recruitment funnel to reduce employee attrition on the first year.
-Further data collection will also be useful in understanding and improving employees' job satisfaction score.
-Some examples include but not limiting to job autonomy, workload, relationship with manager, development opportunities etc.
+We will also share our insights from the dataset with the client for them to take further action.
+We recommend that further data is needed to confirm our hypothesis.
+An obvious source would be from a leaving questionnaire, asking the question 'What is the main reason for leaving the company?'
+If our hypothesis is correct, communication on role expectations or company culture can be made clearer at the start of the recruitment funnel to reduce employee attrition on the first year.
+To stem attrition of more experienced employees, the company can also carry out frequent pay and role reviews. <br>

+There is also a need to understand the reason behind poor job satisfaction scores.
+Recommendations for further data collection can be made around but not limiting to the following areas: job autonomy, workload, relationship with manager, development opportunities etc.

 ___
 <br>